wesdoyle/design-patterns-explained-with-food/README.md

-# csharp-design-patterns-by-example
+# Design Patterns Explained with Food 🥕

-GOF Design Patterns in C# with working examples inspired by food.
+GOF Design Patterns in C# with working examples inspired by food

 This repository was made as a way to demonstrate and learn using moderately realistic examples of the Gang of Four Design Patterns (Design Patterns - Elements of Reusable Object-Oriented Software).

 ## Motivation

-Many examples of these patterns elsewhere avoid including typical dependencies like Databases, AMQP Queues, external services for things like Email and HTTP APIs.
-The projects in this repo contain mock versions of these types of dependencies incorporated into moderately-realistic business scenarios.
-The examples are intended to be lean enough so that the principal benefit of each pattern can be learned, but complex enough to avoid oversimplified scenarios.
+Many examples of these patterns as taught online typically avoid incorporating dependencies like Databases, AMQP Queues, external services for things like Email and HTTP APIs.
+This makes it easier to demonstrate the core motivation of the design patterns, but also makes it more difficult to imagine real-world use cases.
+The projects in this repo contain mock versions of these types of dependencies incorporated into various plausible business scenarios.
+The examples are intended to be lean enough so that the principal benefit of each pattern is evident, but complex enough to avoid oversimplified scenarios.

 ## Example Programs